 Pacific Booker had a lease for the rental premise in which the Company's head office operates.
-It was a standard rental lease which expired in April 2016.
-The Company currently has a "month by month" rental basis agreement.
+It was a standard rental lease which expired in April 2016 and has since been extended until January 31, 2017.
 Details on the financial obligations are detailed in our annual financial statements (Note 13).